cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 :   A substitute name for the `FROM` item containing the alias.
 An alias is used for brevity or to eliminate ambiguity for self-joins (where the same table is scanned multiple times).
 When you provide an alias, it completely hides the actual name of the table or function; for example given `FROM foo AS f`, the remainder of the `SELECT` must refer to this `FROM` item as `f` not `foo`.
 If you specify an alias, you can also specify a column alias list to provide substitute names for one or more columns of the table.

 TABLESAMPLE sampling_method ( argument [, ...] ) [ REPEATABLE ( seed ) ]
 :   A `TABLESAMPLE` clause after a table_name indicates that the specified sampling_method should be used to retrieve a subset of the rows in that table.
 This sampling precedes the application of any other filters such as `WHERE` clauses.
-The standard Greenplum Database distribution includes two sampling methods, `BERNOULLI` and `SYSTEM`.
+The standard Cloudberry Database distribution includes two sampling methods, `BERNOULLI` and `SYSTEM`.
 You can install other sampling methods in the database via extensions.

 :   The `BERNOULLI` and `SYSTEM` sampling methods each accept a single argument which is the fraction of the table to sample, expressed as a percentage between 0 and 100.
 This argument can be any real-valued expression.
 (Other sampling methods might accept more or different arguments.)
 These two methods each return a randomly-chosen sample of the table that will contain approximately the specified percentage of the table's rows.
 The `BERNOULLI` method scans the whole table and selects or ignores individual rows independently with the specified probability.
 The `SYSTEM` method does block-level sampling with each block having the specified chance of being selected; all rows in each selected block are returned.
 The `SYSTEM` method is significantly faster than the `BERNOULLI` method when small sampling percentages are specified, but it may return a less-random sample of the table as a result of clustering effects.

 :   The optional `REPEATABLE` clause specifies a seed number or expression to use for generating random numbers within the sampling method.
 The seed value can be any non-null floating-point value.
 Two queries that specify the same seed and argument values will select the same sample of the table, if the table has not been changed meanwhile.
 But different seed values usually produce different samples.
-If `REPEATABLE` is not specified, then Greenplum Database selects a new random sample for each query, based upon a system-generated seed.
+If `REPEATABLE` is not specified, then Cloudberry Database selects a new random sample for each query, based upon a system-generated seed.
 Note that some add-on sampling methods do not accept `REPEATABLE`, and will always produce new samples on each use.

 select
 :   A sub-`SELECT` can appear in the `FROM` clause.
 This acts as though its output were created as a temporary table for the duration of this single `SELECT` command.
 Note that the sub-`SELECT` must be surrounded by parentheses, and an alias *must* be provided for it.
 A [VALUES](/docs/sql-statements/sql-statement-values.md) command can also be used here.
-See "Non-standard Clauses" in the [Compatibility](#compatibility) section for limitations of using correlated sub-selects in Greenplum Database.
+See "Non-standard Clauses" in the [Compatibility](#compatibility) section for limitations of using correlated sub-selects in Cloudberry Database.

 with_query_name
 :   A `WITH` query is referenced in the `FROM` clause by specifying its name, just as though the name were a table name.
 You can provide an alias in the same way as for a table.